 - Product Engagement – How much customers are using products that can be monitored, such as SaaS software

-This requires staying on top of each key account and making sure the customer feels supported and confident in working with your organization.
+This requires monitoring each key account and making sure the customer feels supported and confident in working with your organization.

 - Outreach Engagement – The number of times a customer responds to account management outreach, such as calls and emails